jstmcneil/Github-Action/GithubAction-Setup/README.md

 _ms-teams-webhook:_ This input is a link to a webhook connector on Teams.
 The Python script will format card-based message(s) containing the errors in your CloudFormation scripts.
 The resulting messages will to send to your webhook and will show up in your Teams channel.
 This is optional, and will only be done if this parameter is set.
 Leave it blank, like shown above, if you do not want to use this functionality.

 ## Outputs
-Defaulty, output will always be sent to the build log.
+By default, output will always be sent to the build log.
 If the user configured the webhook parameter, then output will be sent there also.
 #### Build Log
 Every file in the output will have a corresponding table containing its policy failures.
 Policies with no failures will not be included.